Martina Laird: Career

 After beginning her acting career on the stage, she landed a role in the BBC TV drama series Casualty, most memorably playing the character Comfort for several years.
 She also featured in other popular television series, including Holby City and EastEnders.

 Among her notable stage credits are as Sophia in Errol John's Moon on a Rainbow Shawl, directed by Michael Buffong, in a 2012 production at the Royal National Theatre, and Marcus Gardley's The House that Will Not Stand at the Tricycle Theatre (2014), directed by Indhu Rubasingham.

 Laird performed in seven Shakespeare plays over two years in 2016 and 2017: The Taming of the Shrew, Romeo and Juliet, Julius Caesar, The Tempest, Henry IV, Coriolanus, and All's Well That Ends Well.

 In 2019, Laird appeared in the August Wilson play King Hedley II, alongside Lenny Henry, at the Theatre Royal Stratford East.

 In October 2023, she featured in a revival of Mustapha Matura's play Meetings at the Orange Tree Theatre, directed by Kalungi Ssebandeke.

+Laird made her writing debut with the play Driftwood, first produced in the Royal Shakespeare Company's 2025–26 season at The Other Place.
+Described by writer and interdisiplinary researcher Desirée Baptiste as "brilliantly written", Driftwood went on to a further production at the Kiln Theatre.

 Awards

 Laird has won a Screen Nation Award and a Michael Elliot Trust Award.
+Driftwood was the runner-up for the 2024 Verity Bargate Award.